Stock futures trade cautiously ahead of key inflation report

 CLICK HERE TO READ MORE ON FOX BUSINESS

-In other trading, U.S. benchmark crude dropped 40 cents to $69.57 per barrel in electronic trading on the New York Mercantile Exchange.
+In other trading, U.S. benchmark crude gained 3 cents to $70.00 per barrel in electronic trading on the New York Mercantile Exchange.
 It lost 9 cents to $69.96 per barrel on Wednesday.

-Brent crude, the international standard, gave up 40 cents to $71.82 per barrel.
+Brent crude, the international standard, added 8 cents to $72.30 per barrel.

 The Associated Press contributed to this report.